 In the olden times, it was customary for Iranians to partake in this formality in which the man (the khastegar) and his family would search for potential brides who were from families of similar standing in the community.
 After finding eligible women, the families were to meet and decide if an engagement was the next step.
 In modern Iran, men and women are able to more freely date and arrange their own Khastegari.
 While Khastegari is not as common for Iranian-American weddings, they still maintain elements that pay homage to what's at the core of Khastegari: respect to the family.

 Wondering what to expect at a Persian wedding?
-Here are some frequently asked questions, according to Persian wedding planner Sanam Enayati.
+We asked Persian wedding planner Sanam Enayati to find out.

 Meet the Expert

 Sanam Enayati is a professional event planner specializing in Persian weddings.
 She is the co-founder of L'Amour Events and is based in Los Angeles.

 Every ceremony is unique, but most tend to last approximately one to one-and-a-half hours.
 While some bridal parties like to dance their way down the aisle to create an upbeat atmosphere, others take a more traditional approach with vows and prayers.

 What should I wear?

 In Persian Jewish wedding ceremonies, the men wear kippahs or to cover their heads.
 At Orthodox wedding ceremonies, it is customary for women to wear attire that covers their shoulders.
 Formal attire is usually appropriate for the reception for both Persian Jewish as well as traditional Persian weddings.

 Keep scrolling to learn about some of the most popular Persian wedding traditions.